Discovering Spatial Correlations of Earth Observations for weather forecasting by using Graph Structure Learning: Introduction

-Recent research \cite{Jiang_2023_megaCRN} has been studied graph structure learning to address these limitations and more effectively capture dynamic, context-dependent interactions in spatiotemporal data.
-However, observation platforms are heterogeneous, including ground stations, radiosondes, ships and various satellite sensors.
-These platforms have different spatial distributions, sampling frequencies and observed variables.
-The spatial coverage and temporal availability of observations can fluctuate dramatically due to orbital patterns, sensor outages or meteorological phenomena.
-Furthermore, regional atmospheric variability, particularly in complex terrain such as coastal or mountainous areas, highlights the need for a graph structure that can adapt dynamically.
+Recent work on graph structure learning \cite{Jiang_2023_megaCRN} has sought to better capture dynamic, context-dependent interactions in spatiotemporal data.
+However, meteorological observations are inherently heterogeneous, spanning ground stations, radiosondes, ships, and diverse satellite sensors, each with distinct spatial distributions, sampling frequencies, and measured variables.
+Their spatial coverage and temporal availability fluctuate dramatically due to orbital patterns, sensor outages, and meteorological conditions.
+Furthermore, regional atmospheric variability, particularly in complex terrain such as coastal or mountainous areas, underscores the need for a graph structure that can adapt dynamically.